 - support organisations (outside of research bodies) to participate in research activities that will have relevance and impact beyond the community and project

-The AIATSIS Indigenous Research Exchange Advisory Board (the Advisory Board) provides strategic guidance to the Grants Program and ensures the outcomes and objectives are achieved.
-Funding will only be provided to projects that are consistent with the published priorities for the particular year of funding or targeted round.
+The AIATSIS Indigenous Research Exchange Advisory Board (the Advisory Board) provides strategic guidance to the Research Grants Program and ensures the outcomes and objectives are achieved.

 What is an open round grant opportunity?

 Participation in the open competitive grant opportunity is available to all eligible organisations that want to deliver Aboriginal and/or Torres Strait Islander led research projects.